 If you travel a lot on business and can get your company to foot the bill for the premium subscription, why not go Cadillac and learn key phrases and expand your cultural understanding between lunch dates and board meetings?

-So that’s the lowdown on five great German translation apps for Android.
+Now go on!
+Make use of these German translation apps for Android and beyond.
 Happy travels and language learning!

 Rebeccah Dean is a writer and educator who has lived in Berlin since 1999.
 You can read more about her adventures on her blog Rebeccah Travels.